bergenpolyglotprogrammers/elixir-workshop/project.md

 <br />
 <br />

 ---

 # Let's play jeopardy!

 If you gotten this far, you might want a larger project to work on.
 In this part, you will make a much more advanced Jeopardy-like trivia application.
+Some of the business logic you wrote in the first part of the project can be re-used.

 ## Familiarize yourself with the API